analysiscenter/cardio/README.md

 CardIO is a library that works with electrocardiograms (ECG).
 With CardIO you can

-* load and save signal in a number of formats
+* load and save signal in various formats
-* resample, crop and flip signal
+* resample, crop, filter and flip signal
-* filter signal
 * allocate PQ, QT, QRS segments
-* calculate heart rate and find other standard ECG characteristics
+* calculate heart rate and other standard ECG characteristics
 * apply complex transformations like fft and wavelets, or any other custom functions.
 * recognize heart diseases from ECG
 * efficiently work with large datasets that do not even fit into memory